Car Shaking While Driving + Check Engine Light

 4. Ignition Problem

-This is why it helps to ask one simple question: does the car feel like the engine is running badly, or does it feel more like the vehicle itself is physically shaking at speed?
+This is why it helps to ask one simple question: does it feel more like rough unstable power delivery, or more like a steady repeating vibration at speed?

 When It Is Not Safe to Keep Driving